safdotdev/safacoda/scratchpad/pactflow-ai/step3.md

 By refining the inputs you provide to PactFlow AI, hopefully you can find ways to tailor it to your particular use case.

+You've now seen PactFlow AI generate Pact consumer tests.
+We look forward to bringing you further Pact DSL support in other languages such as Python / .NET & GoLang.

+Hopefully we have powered your imagination, and we would love to know both how you get using using `pactflow-ai` today, and what you want to see in the future!

 ### Check

 Before moving to the next step, check the following: